leanswift/leanswift.github.io/supplierportal/src/pages/24.2.0/usermanual-supplierportal-one-day-deployment-user-manual.md

 The ION components can be configured in two different ways:

-## Configuration Setup
+## 1.Configuration Setup

 At the time of Supplier Portal installation, the Connection Point file (Json), Data Flows file(zip), Work Flows file(zip) should be given under "root_folder/template" in the server.

 ### Connection Point Packages

 - Navigate to Leanswift -> eConnect-base -> Connectivity -> Configuration Setup -> Connection Point Packages.
 - Once “Upload” is clicked, success message is displayed.
-The connection point can be verified in Infor under OS -> ION -> Connect -> Connection Point.
+The Connection Point can be verified in Infor under OS -> ION -> Connect -> Connection Point.

 <kbd>
 <img alt="M3 Connection point" src="../../images/pwa/one_day_deployment/m3_connection_point.png">